Structural Engineer Costs

 When building or changing the structure of a property, you need to consider building regulations and planning permission to ensure any structural changes are safe and compliant.

-To ensure you meet building regulations and planning permission, you may want to consider hiring a structural who will ensure that any plans and designs are within the limits of permitted development.
+To ensure you meet building regulations and planning permission, you may want to consider hiring a structural engineer who will ensure that any plans and designs are within the limits of permitted development.
 And if not, they can help you calculate the costs of getting planning permission.

 tradespeople on a construction site looking at a building plan